chainguard-dev/edu/content/open-source/wolfi/overview.md

 ```

 This should start a Wolfi container where you can explore the file system and investigate which
 packages are available.
+This container is intentionally minimal - it includes the filesystem for
+Wolfi, a package manager (apk) and a shell, but not much else.
+You will need to use apk to install
+any tools you need.
 Here is an example session:

 ```
 docker run -it cgr.dev/chainguard/wolfi-base